Vuzi-Shipper/Vuzi-Shipper/README.md

 > `not always open to new friends unless im comfortable when being around especially if they are friends with my friend im chill with them`

-> `inspired my creation was from a friend they got great designs`

 <!--